unadlib/usm/README.md

 *3. How do you ensure that you use `usm` to switch between different states libraries(usm-redux/usm-vuex/usm-mobx) and that they are running consistently?*

 `usm` is not a state library, we are trying to turn it into a standardized state library runner, `usm` defines only generic modules.
 Based on such a module, any state library based on the `usm` encapsulation can run well.

+*4. Can `usm-redux` support redux-devtools or `usm-vuex` support vue-devtools?*

+Of course, They fully support these devtools.